 In order to get the responsive design perfect, you have a variety of tools available for you.
-Here is a list of few, which are worth looking into.
+Here is a list of a few, which are worth looking into.

 Bootstrap – One of the world’s most popular front-end component libraries for mobile-first responsive website design is Bootstrap framework.

-Style Tiles – In case a mood board is fuzzy and comp is too literal then Style tiles are used.
+Style Tiles – In case a mood board is fuzzy and the comp is too literal then Style tiles are used.
 They establish a direct connection with actual interface elements regardless of layout.

 Responsinator– Responsinator is a tool designed to test responsive websites on different device resolutions.

 Hope this blog will help you to understand responsive web design and why is it important.
 But, in case you encounter any challenges, feel free to contact our UI/UX Design Experts.